About salsa in the park

 Want to bring Salsa In The Park to your neighborhood or event?

 Through grant funding, partnerships and contracts, MetaMovements is able to coordinate Salsa In The Parks and "Salsa in the Park inspired" events in various locations (indoor/outdoor, one time and series options available).
 Using our partnership with the Blackstone Community Center as a model for success, we have embarked on new initiatives and partnerships throughout the city in recent years.
 As Salsa In The Park continues to move throughout the city, we engage local partners and stakeholders to always produce a culturally relevant event.
 Besides our weekly Salsa In The Park at the Blackstone, locations have included Charlestown, Boston City Hall, Cambridge, Allston, Martha's Vineyard and South Boston's Lawn On D.

 Who makes it all possible?

 MetaMovements (MM) is an entrepreneurial artist collective dedicated to using the arts as a tool for positive transformation of self and community, creating bonds, fostering meaningful relationships and creating lasting social change.
 With community partners, supporters, funders and volunteers, MetaMovements brings Salsa In The Park to life!

 None of this would be possible without financial contributions from our sponsors, funders and Salsa In The Park attendees and supporters!
-We are currently seeking sponsors, vendors, volunteers and donors to get us the funding we need to make our weekly Salsa In The Park happen!
-Check out our homepage for information about our upcoming fundraiser events startin May 6, 2017!
-We hope you will join us!
+We are currently seeking sponsors, vendors, volunteers and donors to get us the funding we need to make our Salsa In The Park events happen!

 HISTORY OF SALSA IN THE PARK!